-- Parent Consultation evenings - 'Book Look' evenings - Home-school communication books - Informal and formal discussions with Class Teacher and other staff - Person Centred Review meetings where targets are set and reviewed - Annual Review meetings - External agency meetings (follow up discussion after assessment/target reviews) - Parent Governors - Supporting/attending class/school performances, assemblies - Volunteer to support in class, including our 'Reading Champions' Scheme
+- Parent Consultation evenings - 'Book Look' evenings - Home-school communication books - Informal and formal discussions with Class Teacher and other staff - Person Centred Review meetings where targets are set and reviewed - Annual Review meetings - External agency meetings (follow up discussion after assessment/target reviews) - Supporting/attending class/school performances, assemblies - Volunteer to support in class, including our 'Reading Champions' Scheme

 We operate an 'open door' policy and welcome discussions with parents who are encouraged to visit their child's class teacher as soon as they have any concerns.
 Parents are invited to contribute in the Person Centred Reviews.
 When we have external agency visits, parents are invited to feedback discussions with experts/specialists.
-Our Governing Body includes Parent Governors.
+Our Local Committee includes Parent members.
 The school has a Home School Link Worker (HSLW) who can support parents and make recommendations on how they can positively engage with their child's learning and all round development.
 Parents/Carers are invited to all Annual Reviews, they are invited to write a report for the meeting if they wish, commenting on their child's progress, attainment and support received.
-How do we consult pupils with SEND and involve them in their education?